-GCSE certificates are awarded for achievement at grades A\ - G. Grades A\, A, B, C\ and C are regarded as the 'pass' grades that pupils must aim for in order to consider studying them at A level study.
-To study a subject at A level in Our Lady and St. Patrick's, a pass at grade A\, A or B is usually required.
+GCSE certificates are awarded for achievement at grades $A^ - G$.
+Grades A^ , A, B, C and C are regarded as the 'pass' grades that students must aim for in order to consider studying them at A-Level study.
+To study a subject at A-Level in Our Lady and St. Patrick's, a pass at grade A^ , A or B is usually required.
 Examiners decide the grade boundaries for the award of grades A, C and F. The remaining grades are then awarded on an arithmetical basis.
+(For Physical Education and Computer Science, the grading system is 9 - 1, where a 9 is equivalent to an A^ and a 4 is equivalent to a C.)